Mission & Values

 The policy of the Farmville Police Department is to ensure that all members maintain an exemplary standard of personal integrity and ethical conduct in their relationship with other members and the community.
 The recognition that our primary responsibility is to the community requires the understanding that police powers are limited and police action, in whatever form, must be accountable to the community.
 Our Code of Conduct policy states that sworn personnel shall adopt as their standard of behavior, the Law Enforcement Code of Ethics.

 "As a law enforcement officer, my fundamental duty is to serve the community; to safeguard lives and property; to protect the innocent against deception, the weak against oppression or intimidation, and the peaceful against violence or disorder; and to respect the constitutional rights of all people to liberty, equality, and justice.

-I will keep my private life unsullied as an example to all and will behave in a manner which does not bring discredit to me or my agency.
-I will maintain courageous calm in the face of danger, scorn, or ridicule; develop self restraint; and be constantly mindful of the welfare of others.
+I will keep my private life unsullied as an example to all and will behave in a manner that does not bring discredit to me or my agency.
+I will maintain courageous calm in the face of danger, scorn, or ridicule; develop self-restraint, and be constantly mindful of the welfare of others.
 Honest in thought and deed in both my personal and official life, I will be exemplary in obeying the laws of the land and the regulations of my Department.
-Whatever I see or hear of a confidential nature or that is confided to me in my official capacity will be kept ever secret unless revelation is necessary in the performance of my duty.
+Whatever I see or hear of a confidential nature or that is confided to me in my official capacity will be kept ever secret unless revelation is necessary for the performance of my duty.